Frequently Asked Questions

 Who is Parenting Coordination for?

 Parenting Coordination is appropriate for parents who continue to experience conflict after separation and already have a parenting agreement or court order in place.
 A PC cannot replace the court but can assist with implementing and clarifying existing arrangements.
-An agreement or court order appointing the PC and defining their authority is required.
+An agreement or court order appointing the PC and defining their authority is required and a participation agreement with the PC.
 Take a look at our For the Judge webpage for model orders and submissions.

 What does a Parenting Coordinator do?